root-project/web/manual/python/index.md

 This allows for writing high-performance C++, compiling it, and using it from Python.
 The following options are available, ordered by complexity and performance:

-1. [Just-in-time compilation of small strings](#JITString): Small functions and classes to be used from Python, testing
+1. [Just-in-time compilation of small strings](#JITString): Small functions and classes to be used from Python.
+Especially useful for testing and debugging.
 1. [Just-in-time compilation of entire files](#JITHeader): Small or medium-size C++ code in single files
 1. [Loading C++ libraries, JITting headers](#JITLoadLib): Larger C++ code in libraries.
 Allows for optimising code for high performance.
 Headers compiled just in time.
 1. [Loading C++ libraries with dictionaries](#JITLoadDict): Load large/very large, high-performance C++ projects, no just-in-time compilation